yue/wey/README.md

 To find latest releases for different platforms, go to the [Releases][releases] page on GitHub.

 For hackers, you can also `npm install -g wey`.
+(Currently only Node.js 8.x is supported for running from source code.)

 ## Technical stack